arharris/learning_git/Data_Consolidation_documentation.md

 Detail the necessary inputs to run the software.
 This could be input files, variable parameters that must be entered, or some other input to the program.
 Input file structure should be explained.

 ## Outputs
-Detail the expected output of the software, and if necessary, any additiuonal information needed to interpret or use these outputs.
+Detail the expected output of the software, and if necessary, any additional information needed to interpret or use these outputs.

 ## Common Troubleshooting
 If common, relatively easy troubleshooting issues ahve been identified in the development and testing of code, detail that here.
 Depending on the software and the complexity involved, this may not be relevant for all software.